dbigham/TQQQ/EXPERIMENTS.md

 - **CAGR**: ~29.70% (through 2025‑01‑10)

+## A1g – Global Baseline Optimiser
+Re-tunes the original A1 heuristics with a global search across 100 tracked symbols.
+The optimiser adjusts the temperature allocation curve, momentum filters, and rate tapering, and disables the crash derisk rule.
+On the combined dataset the new configuration lifts the average CAGR from **18.82%** under A1 to **21.55%** while retaining the simple monthly rebalance cadence.

+- **CAGR**: varies by symbol; see `python optimize_a1_global.py` for the full table

 ## A2 – Cold Leverage Boost
 Adds a "cold leverage" rule that increases TQQQ exposure by 20% (capped at 120%) when market temperature is below 0.8, interest rates are under 5%, and the 22‑day return is